 My CIDP: Mimics and Chameleons-

-I have found a published paper matching many of the CIDP issues that I have confronted and covered in the pages of my CIDP log.
+I have found an excellent published paper that describes issue matching many of those issues that I have confronted and covered in the pages of my CIDP log.
 Published in 2014 and titled "CIDP: mimics and chameleons" the full citation being -